Student Success Stories

 Cinque Smith – Student Success Story

-I expressed an interest in sports management to Student Success Specialists at UDC-CC-WDLL.
-After discussing my interests, academic, and career aspirations I was informed about hospitality courses offered at the University of the District of Columbia Community College Workforce Development Program at no cost and I registered for the summer semester.
+I expressed an interest in sports management to Student Success Specialists at UDC-CC.
+After discussing my interests, academic, and career aspirations, I was informed about hospitality courses offered at the University of the District of Columbia Community College Workforce Development Program at no cost.
+Subsequently, I registered for the summer semester.

 As a student I participated in academic enrichment and professional development workshops.
 I never interviewed for a job before and doubted my ability to successfully network and interview for positions.
-Career Counselors at UDC-CC-WDLL coached me in networking and interviewing skills.
+WDLL’s career counselors coached me in networking and interviewing skills.
 I received the opportunity to interview for a D.C.
 United RFK Stadium Guest Services.
 After a successful interview I obtained the opportunity.

-I guide guests around the stadium and assist with compliant and comment forms.
+I guide guests around the stadium and assist with complaint and comment forms.
 I help accommodate disabled guests and ensure that all guests have proper ticketing information.
-Taking courses focused on hospitality at UDC-CC-WDLL helped me understand the importance of providing great customer service for a business.
+Taking courses focused on hospitality through WDLL helped me understand the importance of providing great customer service for a business.
 Excellent customer service is the heart of a successful business.
-Along with meeting with Student Success Specialists and Career Counselors I also met with transition specialists at UDC-CC Workforce Development and Lifelong Learning.
-Transition Specialists guided me through college application process and resources available to assist my pursuit of completing an undergraduate degree in business management.
+Along with meeting with student success specialists and career counselors, I also met with transition specialists.
+They guided me through college application process and resources available to assist my pursuit of completing an undergraduate degree in business management.

 Belen Saravia – Student Success Story